-Games lessons are taught weekly during PPA, by Sports Coaches, qualified Teaching assistants plus one additional sports coach from an external provider (currently Football and Fitness).
+Games lessons are taught weekly during PPA, by Sports Coaches, qualified Teaching assistants plus one additional sports coach.
 The lessons last for approximately one hour.
 These lessons provide children with fundamental skills to apply to any sporting situation.

-Gymnastics, dance and athletics are taught weekly by the class teacher in the hall.
+Gymnastics, dance, and athletics are taught weekly by the class teacher in the hall.
 Allocation of indoor hall time for PE can be found on the server.
 These lessons are taught in the hall, Studio 2 and outdoors.

 The average time allocation for physical education per week per year group is 1 and a half hours.
-Currently in Key Stage 2, this amount of physical activity is enhanced by a further 40 minutes as children participate in daily physical activity sessions, led by mini leaders at lunchtime.
+Currently in Key Stage 2, this amount of physical activity is enhanced by a further 40 minutes as children participate in daily physical activity sessions, led by sports council at lunchtime.

-In year 4, pupils go swimming for 2 terms to learn and develop swimming skills.
+In year 5 and 6, pupils go swimming to learn and develop swimming skills.
 The boys and girls are taught separately due to religious reasons.
+Year 6 pupils will be assessed on their swimming against national curriculum objectives in the summer term.

-Pupils in years 3, 5 and 6 visit the tennis centre, where they are taught by a qualified coach for 1 term to learn and develop tennis skills.
-Year 3 during Autumn term, Year 5 during Spring term and Year 6 during Summer term.
+Pupils in years 5 and 6 visit the tennis centre, where they are taught by a qualified coach for 1 term to learn and develop tennis skills.
+Year 6 during Spring term and Year 5 during Summer and autumn term.